FLUX-SE/all_docs/en_US/spat_revolution_doc/6_Spat_Environment_6_7_Room_6_7_Room.md

 # Room

-In Spat Revolution, spatialisation of virtual sources takes places inside _Virtual Rooms_.
+In SPAT Revolution, spatialisation of virtual sources takes places inside _Virtual Rooms_.
 To enter a Room and open its graphic editor environment, double-click on a Virtual Room module in the Setup graph, or select a room tab from the Navigation bar.

 ![](include/SpatRevolution_UserGuide_-092.jpg)

 The first thing to notice is that we can add any number of Rooms.
 In the screenshot above, two HOA 3D rooms are being used, each with differently designed acoustics.
-There is plenty of flexibility built into Spat Revolution, in order to encompass different workflow ideas or experimental approaches.
+There is plenty of flexibility built into SPAT Revolution, in order to encompass different workflow ideas or experimental approaches.
 For example, the same virtual sources may be assigned into multiple rooms, with multiple end destinations.
 Or as in the screenshot above, virtual sources might exist in different spaces, that get summed together.

+_!> Multiple room is only available with the Ultimate license of SPAT Revolution_.

 When we enter a Virtual Room, we will see the 3D positionable editor.
 All connected virtual sources will appear on the 3D scene render.
 On the left side panel of the room editor, you get a list representation of each source with its Index identification number.
 We can click on the Index number of each source, and the _[source parameters](6_Spat_Environment_6_6_Source_6_6_Source?id=source-parameters.md)_ editor for that virtual source will appear.